WordPress market share

-According to W3Techs, WordPress powers 29.3% of all the websites on the Internet, including those without a content management system (CMS) or with a custom-coded CMS.
+According to W3Techs, WordPress powers 43% of all the websites on the Internet, including those without a content management system (CMS) or with a custom-coded CMS.
+Or to put it another way, WordPress powers over one-third of the web!
 And if you limit the data set to only websites with a known CMS, WordPress’ market share gets even more dominant.

 While much has been made of hosted website builder tools like Squarespace and Wix, the numbers show that WordPress isn’t in any danger of being dethroned any time soon!
 And WordPress also holds a dominant position over Joomla and Drupal, two other popular self-hosted content management systems.

 Is WordPress just used by lots of small sites?

 No!
 To dig deeper into how WordPress’ market share is divided, we turned to BuiltWith.
 BuiltWith lets you see market share for websites that meet specific criteria, like being in the Quantcast Top 10k (a list that tries to collect the 10,000 most-trafficked websites on the Internet).